 Irish Water recognise the dedication and innovation shown by schools that are receiving the internationally recognised Green Flag for Water.
 The primary and secondary schools who have achieved success in reducing their water consumption, spreading awareness about water issues and involving their community in their programme will be considered for the prestigious Water School of the Year award.

-A shortlist of eight schools (four primary and four secondary) will be selected each year on a regional basis, the deadline for which is usually in the third week of March.
+A shortlist of eight schools (four primary and four secondary) are selected each year on a regional basis, the deadline for which is usually the third week of March.

-Application for the award is made via the Green-Schools application form for the Green Flag: Water theme, available to view here.
-The deadline for applications for the Water flag is in March of every academic year.
+Application for the award is made via the Green-Schools application form for the Green Flag for Water.
+The theme is available to view on the Green-Schools website.
+The deadline for applications for the Water flag is in March of each academic year.
 All schools are required to have an assessment visit before sending in their application form.

 Once all application forms have been submitted to the Green-Schools office a shortlist of eight finalists will be chosen: this shortlist will comprise of one secondary school and one primary school from each of the four Irish Water regions: Dublin County (Dublin City, Dun-Laoghaire-Rathdown, South Dublin, Fingal).
 Eastern/Midlands (Wicklow, Kildare, Laois, Carlow, Offaly, Westmeath, Longford, Meath and Louth).
 Western region (Donegal, Leitrim, Sligo, Cavan, Monaghan, Galway City and County, Mayo, Clare and Roscommon).
 Southern Region (Kilkenny, Wexford, Waterford, Tipperary, Cork City and County, Kerry and Limerick).
 A judging process will then take place and two overall winners, primary and secondary, will be awarded with the six runners-up also receiving prizes.